Ali-coindesk-scraping-task/Productinfo/README.md

 This script is writtin using Python 3.8.5; it has also been tested using python 3.7

-There are 4 modules required for executing this script, they can be found in **requirements.txt**. requests, BeautifulSoup, lxml, and Pandas
+There are 4 modules required for executing this script, they can be found in **requirements.txt**:

+requests, BeautifulSoup, lxml, and Pandas

 # Step by step guide: